KU-CS-Camp/KU-CS-Camp.github.io/customer-analysis.md

 ***
 ### Create New Optimal Model

-Create a new model using the optimal k and fit the model on the 2 chosen PCA components.
+Create a new model using the optimal k and fit the model on the 2 chosen PCA components (just as you did in the last step).

 <details markdown="1">